top of page

 In class, you will …

-• Work on pronunciation & intonation: short workshops with live correction.
+• Work on pronunciation & intonation: short drills with live correction.

-• Use grammar in action: turn key points into reflexes.
+• Use grammar in context: key points turned into habits.

-• Receive personalised feedback: individual objectives and a self-study plan.
+• Personalised feedback: individual goals plus a self-study plan.

-• Take a placement test: written and oral before you start; continuous assessment with the option to change group if needed.
+• Placement test: written + oral before you start; ongoing monitoring and the option to change group if needed.

-Measurable progress from weeks 2–4: greater ease and clearer pronunciation.
+Measurable progress in 2–4 weeks: greater fluency and clearer pronunciation.
+DELF mock exam included.

 French class at EDAM PARIS – communicative teaching in small groups